18 Tips for a Plastic-free (ish) Kitchen on a Budget

 I also use larger jars (some that I’ve found in charity shops) to store cleaning products, like soda crystals, away from moisture.

-If you’re worried about the harmful chemicals inside plastic, use your existing containers in low-risk areas, like dry, cold foods, cleaning products, or organisation of other things in your house, like medicine.
+If you want to stop using plastic containers for food because you’re concerned about chemicals leaching, use your existing containers in low-risk areas, like dry, cold foods, cleaning products, or organisation of other things in your house, like medicine.

 Tip 3 - stop buying cling film